-Please Join us for the 4th Annual Stroke Walk
+Thank you for supporting the 4th Annual Stroke Walk.

 Where Your Funds Go

 All funds raised for the 4th Annual Fight Stroke Walk stay here locally to improve stroke education in Santa Clara County, increasing the likelihood that your family, friends and loved ones will have better, stronger outcomes should they experience a stroke.

 Certification and re-certification – We support Santa Clara County stroke centers and their progress by working with local hospital administrators and medical staff in their re-certification and outreach efforts.

 Data – We regularly monitor hospital and county EMS data to measure our success– recent EMS data indicates that our community is reaping benefits from the traction we have gained.
 Tissue Plasminogen Activator (tPA) can restore blood flow and improve the chances of escaping disability. tPA is the only drug approved by the U.S. Food and Drug Administration for the acute treatment of ischemic stroke.
 We also measure the achievement of our programs by the increased number of certified stroke centers and redirection programs.
 136 Primary Stroke Centers in CA, 10 in Santa Clara County, 1,026 in the U.S. 82 Comprehensive Stroke Centers in the U.S. 9 in CA and 3 in Santa Clara County.
 27 of 52 Counties in CA have stroke protocols or redirection programs.

 Community education – We offer presentations and educational material detailing prevention, risk and the signs and symptoms of stroke.
 Through lectures, health fairs, and community events we are able to provide and distribute stroke information to 50,000 people annually.
 SAF established the first annual Stroke Walk in 2012.